xyhu/Python/README.md

 Python
 ======
-This repository contains codes from my Python class.
+This repository contains codes from my self-paced Python class.

 * Project 1: Cellular Automation.
 The description of the project requirement can be found here: http://www-inst.eecs.berkeley.edu/~selfpace/cs9honline/P1/